imballinst/imballinst.dev/src/pages/blog/leveling-up-as-frontend-engineer.md

 layout: '../../layouts/BlogPost.astro'
 ---

 Hey folks, hope you are doing well!
 In this post, I am going to share a bit about my journey as a frontend engineer, where now I am a Senior Software Engineer 1 at [AccelByte](https://accelbyte.io).
 Bear in mind that levels vary between organizations, so there's a chance that my actual level might be lower than yours.
-With that out of the way, [listen to my story](https://www.youtube.com/watch?v=d7M1_gjqqws&pp=ygUWZmZ4IGxpc3RlbiB0byBteSBzdG9yeQ%3D%3D) (yeah I'm a bit crazy to Final Fantasy X at the moment).

 ## TL;DR